gsa-archived/eoc/_posts/2024-05-29-uniform-grants-guidance.md

 author: The Evidence Team, OMB
 excerpt: The Office of Management and Budget (OMB) issues guidance in Title 2 of the CFR, often referred to as the Uniform Grants Guidance...
 aria: OMB Revises its Uniform Grants Guidance, Clarifying Support for Program Evaluation
-tags: Evaluation Guidance Policy
+tags: Evaluation Guidance
-filters: evaluation policy-filter guidance
+filters: evaluation guidance
 permalink: /omb-revises-its-uniform-grants-guidance/
 image: cfr-circle-thumbnail.png
 img-alt: CFR circle thumbnail image